crossplane/docs/content/v1.13/concepts/composite-resource-definitions.md

-When a deleted claim has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites, secrets, etc.
+When a deleted claim has the `compositeDeletePolicy` property set to `Background` the claim controller deletes the composite resource using the propagation policy `background` and returns, relying on Kubernetes to delete the remaining child objects, like managed resources, nested composites and secrets.

 Using `defaultCompositeDeletePolicy: Foreground` causes the CRD for the claim to have the `compositeDeletePolicy` default value `Foreground`.
 When a deleted claim has the